Boas Novas Belém: TV Guajará

 TV Guajará left Rede Bandeirantes' programming on October 14, 1990, the same day that the Círio de Nazaré was held in Belém.
-For the next two weeks, the broadcaster generated its programming locally, with the exception of Jornal da Record, the only program retransmitted from the new network until the definitive premiere of the program, which took place on November 1.
+For the next two weeks, the station aired its programming locally, with the exception of Jornal da Record, the only program retransmitted from the new network until the definitive premiere of the program, which took place on November 1.
 With the change of affiliation, Rede Bandeirantes began to be retransmitted partially by Rede Cultura do Pará (which shared its affiliation with TVE Brasil) until 1993, when RBA TV assumed its affiliation in place of Rede Manchete.

 With the change of affiliation, TV Guajará's financial situation became more complicated once again, as Record was still seeking to establish itself in the market and its initial programming was not attractive to advertisers.
 Furthermore, the Castro family had taken out loans to finance the purchase of new equipment and, due to the monetary crisis faced by Brazil, which had changed currency twice since 1986, the debts increased exponentially with each devaluation.
-With the problem compounded by the loss of political influence of their owners and the lack of interest in communications, they found themselves having to sell all their assets.
+With the problem compounded by the loss of political influence of their owners and the lack of interest in the media industry, they found themselves having to sell all their assets.

 Boas Novas Belém

-In 1993, Lopo de Castro Júnior sold Guajará FM (today Liberdade FM) to the Church of the Foursquare Gospel of Pará, led by pastor Josué Bengtson, and Rádio Guajará (renamed Rádio Transpaz, now Rádio Boas Novas), to the Assembly of God Church of Belém, by pastor Firmino Gouveia.
+In 1993, Lopo de Castro Júnior sold Guajará FM (now Liberdade FM) to the Church of the Foursquare Gospel of Pará, led by pastor Josué Bengtson, and Rádio Guajará (renamed Rádio Transpaz, now Rádio Boas Novas), to the Assembly of God Church of Belém, by pastor Firmino Gouveia.
 Both IEQ and the Assembly of God rented time slots on TV Guajará since the 1980s, presenting respectively the programs Prece Poderosa and Boas Novas no Lar on the network's mornings.

 On January 27, 1995, it was TV Guajará's turn to be put up for sale.
 To protect its coverage in the state, Rede Record offered 2.8 million dollars for the broadcaster.
 However, due to the successful sale of Radio Transpaz, Lopo gave preference to the proposal from the Assembly of God, which offered 3 million dollars.
 As with the purchase of the radio, the church's pastorate mobilized all its faithful in Pará in search of donations and also had the support of the Evangelical Church Assembly of God in Amazonas (IEADAM), responsible for the Boas Novas Network, with which more later signed a partnership contract to manage the assets.

-On March 10, pastor Firmino Gouveia and Lopo de Castro Júnior met to close the agreement to purchase TV Guajará, and it was agreed that the Assembly of God should pay 24 installments of 125 thousand dollars per month to complete the transaction.
+On March 10, pastor Firmino Gouveia and Lopo de Castro Júnior met to close the agreement to purchase TV Guajará, and it was agreed that the Assembly of God should pay 24 installments of 125,000 dollars per month to complete the transaction.
 The terms of the contract were signed between the parties, and five days later the Assembly of God took possession of the station.